Haya-Alkaabi/Haya-Alkaabi/README.md

   ### Then Running the Client:
 1. Open another terminal and navigate to the directory containing Client.py.
-2.Run the client using:`python Client.py`.
+2. Run the client using:`Client.py`.
-3.Follow the on-screen instructions to interact with the server and choose an option from the menu.
+3. Follow the on-screen instructions to interact with the server and choose an option from the menu.

     ---
   ## Project Scripts
   ### 1.Server Script (Server.py)